google/zetasql/docs/functions-and-operators.md

 ### Arithmetic operators

-All arithmetic operators accept input of numeric type T, and the result type has type T unless otherwise indicated in the description below:
+All arithmetic operators accept input of numeric type `T`, and the result type has type `T` unless otherwise indicated in the description below:

 <table>
   <thead>